Deformations of singular Fano and Calabi-Yau varieties: Introduction

 Still in dimension $3$, in the Calabi-Yau case, we sharpen Theorem \ref{Thm-NS} as following:

-\begin{theorem} Let $Y$ be a compact analytic threefold, all of whose singularities are isolated canonical hypersurface singularities, such $\omega_Y\cong \scrO_Y$ and $h^1(\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which satisfies the $\partial\bar\partial$-lemma. \begin{enumerate} \item[\rm(i)] $Y$ can be deformed to a generalized Calabi-Yau threefold whose only singularities are ordinary double points.
-More precisely, there exists a small deformation of $Y$ which smooths all of the singular points which are not ordinary double points and which is locally trivial at the ordinary double points. \item[\rm(ii)] Let $Y' \to Y$ be a small resolution of $Y$ at the ordinary double points and an isomorphism elsewhere, and, for each $x\in Y$ which is an ordinary double point, let $C_x$ be the corresponding exceptional curve in $Y'$.
-If there exist nonzero $a_x\in \Cee$ such that $\sum_xa_x[C_x] = 0$ in $H_2(Y')$, then $Y$ is smoothable. \end{enumerate} \end{theorem}
+\begin{theorem} Let $Y$ be a compact analytic threefold, all of whose singularities are isolated canonical hypersurface singularities, such that $\omega_Y\cong \scrO_Y$ and $h^1(\scrO_Y) = 0$, and such that there exists a resolution $\hY \to Y$ which satisfies the $\partial\bar\partial$-lemma. \begin{enumerate} \item[\rm(i)] There exists a small deformation of $Y$ which smooths all of the singular points which are not ordinary double points and which is locally trivial at the ordinary double points. \item[\rm(ii)] Let $Y' \to Y$ be a small resolution of $Y$ at the ordinary double points and an isomorphism elsewhere, and, for each $x\in Y$ which is an ordinary double point, let $C_x$ be the corresponding exceptional curve in $Y'$.
+If there exists a relation $\sum_xa_x[C_x] = 0$ in $H_2(Y')$ with $a_x\in \Cee$ and $a_x\neq 0$ for every $x$, then $Y$ is smoothable. \end{enumerate} \end{theorem}